 The creation of a bamboo architecture that is deeply rooted in a sense of place brings about an embodied experience of the organic qualities of building.
 The hands-on bamboo construction experience includes development of construction skills, learning about the building process and connecting with the poetics of a space that is integrated into the landscape.
 There is a real joy in the cultural exchange that takes place in our team, when local rural Colombian culture comes together with our backgrounds of architectural practice in the UK.

 You are invited to join a bamboo construction team which comprises local craftspeople and international volunteers including students of architecture.
 This is a great place to spend time with like-minded people and create as a team of inspired individuals.
-The focus of July and August 2019 is the creation of a 'Chamber of Wonder'.
+From 25th July until 16th August we are hosting a group volunteering project to create a 'Chamber of Wonder'.
 Bamboo will be the main construction material and work will include all aspects of developing a bamboo architecture, from creating curved beams to connecting bamboo poles to foundation stones.

 Skills that are valuable for this experience include creativity, resourcefulness, a sense of adventure, thriving as part of a team, physical craftsmanship and use of tools (sawing, doweling, drilling, etc).
 We welcome all levels of experience with an enthusiasm for learning and adaptability.

 At this stage in the project, tree-tents facilitate our dwelling.
 They provided shelter and enable an enlivening period of sleep amongst the rainforest canopies.